Iwasawa theory of twists of elliptic modular forms over imaginary quadratic fields at inert primes: This manuscript: The strategy

 Before introducing the necessary notation to state our main results in \S\ref{subsec_intro_summary_of_results}, we also note a separate thread of exciting progress in the Iwasawa theory over imaginary quadratic fields where the prime $p$ remains inert: Andreatta--Iovita in~\cite{AndreattaIovitaBDP} (also Kriz in \cite{Kriz2018}, using a different method) gave a construction of a Bertolini--Darmon--Prasanna-style (anticyclotomic) $p$-adic $L$-function, which interpolates the \emph{central critical values} of the Rankin--Selberg $L$-functions $L(f\times \theta(\psi),s)$ as the Hecke character $\psi$ varies.
-These $p$-adic $L$-functions are genuinely different from those we work with in the present article, in that the $p$-adic $L$-functions of Andreatta--Iovita and Kriz interpolate along those $\psi$ where the (non-ordinary) theta-series $\theta(\psi)$ has higher weight than $f$ {(as opposed to those we work with in the present article, which concern the scenario where the $p$-ordinary form $f$ has higher weight)}.
-At present, we do not know how to formulate Iwasawa main conjectures for these $p$-adic $L$-functions, due to the absence of an appropriate triangulation on local cohomology at $p$ (which, as above, has to do with the non-existence of CM families with positive finite slope).
+These $p$-adic $L$-functions are genuinely different from those we work with in the present manuscript, in that the $p$-adic $L$-functions of Andreatta--Iovita and Kriz interpolate along those $\psi$ where the (non-ordinary) theta-series $\theta(\psi)$ has higher weight than $f$ {(as opposed to those we work with in the present work, which concern the scenario where the $p$-ordinary form $f$ has higher weight)}.
+At present, we do not know how to formulate Iwasawa main conjectures for these $p$-adic $L$-functions, due to the absence of an appropriate triangulation on local cohomology at $p$ (which, as we have indicated above, is related with the non-existence of CM families with positive finite slope).